Private LTE (CBRS) Network Solutions

 Benefits of Private LTE

 - Cybersecurity: A private LTE network can be a “best of both worlds” solution, providing all the benefits of cellular while enabling you to keep all your corporate data behind your firewall.
+Wi-Fi is more susceptible to security breaches and hacking attacks, whereas LTE is generally considered more secure at the enterprise level than Wi-Fi.

 - Latency management: For industrial processes in which automation network latency times are critical, private LTE allows your IT team to specify latencies to infrastructure providers.